 The Massachusetts General Hospital General Practice Residency is a one-year program accredited by the Commission on Dental Accreditation (CODA) with a status of approval without reporting requirements.
-The residency is structured to provide experience in all phases of ambulatory and inpatient dental care.
+The residency is structured to provide experience in all phases of ambulatory and inpatient dental care to two residents each year.

 To provide a broad educational experience, the training program combines the resources of several Harvard-affiliated institutions: Massachusetts General Hospital, Brigham and Women’s Hospital, and Brigham and Women’s Faulkner Hospital.
 Residents complete rotations in oral and maxillofacial surgery, anesthesiology and internal medicine.
 Lectures, literature reviews and case presentations are scheduled throughout the year.